galette/galettedoc/source/development/codage.rst

 Note this archive will not embed :ref:`external libraries <deps>` (Smarty, Zend, tcpdf, ...); you will have to add them to the ``galette-0.9.tar.bz2`` file.

-Hre is the script used for Galette nightly build:
+Here is the script used for Galette nightly build:

 .. code-block:: bash